coderdojowaterford/gitbook-faq/README.md

-### Welcome to the CoderDojo Waterford FAQ section!
-### Feel free to drop us a message on our Facebook page if you still have any questions.
-# gitbook-faq
+#### Below are some frequently asked questions.
+If you have further questions, drop us a message via our [Facebook page](https://www.facebook.com/coderdojowaterford/).